I lead a research program as a Computational Fellow at Calico focused on programming cell identities to address aging.

-I’m currently a Data Scientist at Calico where I work on the biology of aging.
-My recent research has focused on how aging manifests differently among diverse mammalian cell types and developing methods for timelapse imaging and single cell RNA sequencing.
+Previously, I worked as a Data Scientist in Calico’s Computing group.
+My recent research has focused on explaining how aging manifests differently among diverse mammalian cell types, how stem cells age, and on developing methods for timelapse imaging and single cell RNA sequencing.

-I previously earned my PhD at the University of California San Francisco in the Laboratory of Cell Geometry as part of the NSF Center for Cellular Construction, advised by Wallace Marshall and Andrew Brack.
+Prior to Calico, I earned a PhD at the University of California San Francisco as part of the NSF Center for Cellular Construction, advised by Wallace Marshall and Andrew Brack.
 My thesis work developed methods to infer how cell states change over time from timelapse imaging data.
-This approach allowed me to measure the rate of muscle stem cell activation for the first time and helped reveal age-related changes in muscle stem cells.
+This approach allowed me to measure the rate of muscle stem cell activation and helped reveal age-related changes in muscle stem cells.

-When I’m not doing science, I like to write poorly, climb big hills, and play several instruments with equitable levels of mediocrity.
+When I’m not doing science, I like to write, climb big hills, and play several instruments with equitable levels of mediocrity.